 So, when the journey is going to be a non-linear one then opt for a framework-based module.

 Every module in your course, be it a milestone or part of your framework, should contain some actions.

 A lot of courses focus so much on theory or even the DIY part is so poorly done that it’s not useful.

-Just an example, I had joined the Email List Building course for about two years and one of the modules was using Facebook ads to build your email list.
+Just an example, I joined the Email List Building course for about two years and one of the modules was using Facebook ads to build your email list.

-However, all that DIY part was shown through multiple screenshots and not actual step by step videos.
+However, all that DIY part was shown through multiple screenshots and not actual step-by-step videos.